Help us match you with local pros in your area

 Ductwork Cleaning | $403-$1,007 |

 Choose an HVAC company with highly trained technicians who have proper licensing and experience.
-HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
-To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the specific exam depends on what kind of equipment they intend to work with).
+In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
+To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-All other licensing requirements are handled at the state level.
+All other licensing requirements are handled on a state-by-state basis.

-In California, HVAC contractors must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
+HVAC contractors in California must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
 HVAC contractors are considered specialty contractors by the CSLB.
-All contractors must have four years of experience and be bonded.
-Contractors with employees must also meet insurance requirements.
-Reviewing feedback on Yelp, Google Reviews, the Better Business Bureau (BBB), and similar sites can aid your decision as well.
-Choose a company with stellar reviews and reports of positive experiences from customers.
+All contractors must have four years of experience and be bonded, and contractors with employees must also meet insurance requirements.
+Reviewing feedback on the Better Business Bureau (BBB), Google Reviews, Yelp, and similar sites can aid your decision.
+Choose a provider with great reviews and reports of positive customer experiences.

-Always make sure you know the details of any project.
-For HVAC repairs, your provider should detail which parts need replacement and why.
-Confirm that your technician will clean and test the full system after repairs are done to verify that it’s working properly.
-When replacing your HVAC, ask the provider to explain the new estimated installation time, model, energy efficiency, brand, and features.
-Before signing a contract, make sure you understand how your provider will determine the right system size for your home and what the price will be.
+Make sure you know the details of your project before it begins.
+For HVAC repairs, have your provider specify which parts need replacement and why.
+Get confirmation that your technician will clean and test the system after the repair to verify that everything works.
+When replacing your HVAC, have the contractor explain the new brand, model, estimated installation time, features, and energy efficiency.
+Before signing a contract, be sure you understand how your provider will determine the right system size for your home and what the price will be.

-You should have your HVAC system inspected twice annually.
-After completing their inspection, your technician will inform you if any services are needed.
-You should also schedule an inspection if you notice new issues such as unusual smells, strange noises, or leaks.
+You should have your HVAC system inspected about twice annually.
+Following an inspection, your technician will inform you if any services are needed.
+You should also call a technician if you notice new issues such as strange noises, leaks, or unusual smells.
 If your system has ductwork, you should have it inspected every few years.

-Normally, it's a good idea to have your HVAC system inspected in the spring and fall, as these times tend to be less busy.
-This also helps make sure your system is prepared for the summer and winter, when it probably sees the most use.
+Usually, you should have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
+This also helps get your system ready for the summer and winter, when it typically sees the most use.

-You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you can, and try to avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any leaks around your windows and doors to avoid letting cool air escape.
+You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
+Set your thermostat as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any window or door leaks to avoid letting cool air escape.
 Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

 For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
 In El Monte, you'll probably want to choose a unit that's on the higher end of this range.
-For a house over 1,000 square feet, central air will generally be more effective than window units for cooling.
+For a house over 1,000 square feet, central air will generally be more effective for cooling than window units.

-For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In El Monte, you might be able to make do with a lower-capacity furnace.

-Usually, HVAC financing is provided by a third-party lender.
-If your HVAC company doesn't offer these options, you may consider taking out a loan on your own.
-Be sure to talk to a financial advisor and your HVAC company to learn what options are available and appropriate for your situation.
+Usually, HVAC financing is through a third-party lender.
+If your HVAC company doesn't offer financing, you may consider taking out your own loan.
+Be sure to speak with your HVAC company and a financial advisor to find out what options are available to you and appropriate for your situation.

 There are a number of ways you can make your HVAC system more energy-efficient: